LayoutsHub/Pelican-Twenty-Fifteen-Theme/README.md

 #### Sitemap
 Easily generate a sitemap for your site.
 This helps search engines like Google to better index your content, improving your visibility online.

-#### HTML/CSS Minification
-Your site's code is automatically compressed, making it smaller and faster to load without affecting the design or functionality.

 ### SEO Features

 #### Optimized for SEO